 Swimmers who return to shore before completing the event distance must proceed to the finish line area and alert event personnel.
-Turn in your timing chip.
+Turn in your timing chip, but do not cross the timing pad.
 Do not leave the event early without letting event personnel know.
 We will search for you and worry about you.
+We will call your emergency contact.
 Finish line personnel will be asked to watch for swimmers who come ashore before they finish the race.